-By law, you have the right to access your personal health information (PHI).
-For more information regarding access to PHI, visit our website at www.geha.com/phi to obtain a Notice of our Privacy Practices.
+By law, you have the right to access your protected health information (PHI).
+For more information regarding access to PHI, visit our website at www.geha.com/phi to obtain our Notice of Privacy Practices.
 You can also contact us to request that we mail you a copy of that Notice.